-In our case John is clearly at fault for distracted driving, but because Jane didn’t use her turn signals to show others her intentions to turn left, one can argue that she isn’t completely blameless either.
+In this case, John is clearly the driver at fault for distracted driving, but because Jane didn’t use her turn signals to show others her intentions to turn left, one can argue that she isn’t completely blameless either.

 This is an example of how comparative negligence works.
-Even if John is “principally at fault” for using his phone while driving, Jane not using her turn lights put her “partially at fault” for the accident.
+Even if John is “principally at fault” for being a negligent driver, Jane not using her turn signals made her “partially at fault” for the accident.

-In a California car accident claim when a situation like this happens, the partially at fault party would be assigned a percentage of fault and be charged with the damages accordingly.
+In a California auto accident claim, when a situation like this happens, the partially at-fault party would be assigned a percentage of fault and be charged with the damages accordingly.

-Now, coming back to how it would affect Jane’s insurance rates, the operative concept by which California law determines premiums increase is being “Principally at fault” for an accident.
+Now, going back to how it would affect Jane’s insurance rates, the operative concept by which California law determines insurance premiums increase is being; “principally at fault” for an accident.

-In our example, California insurance code would dictate that the party that had more than 51% of fault in the accident is the one deemed to be principally at fault.
-In our example, because John being on the phone while driving instead of paying attention to the road he can be deemed to principally at fault.
+The California insurance code dictates that the party that had more than 51% of fault in the accident is deemed to be principally at fault.
+In our example, because John is on the phone while driving instead of paying attention to the road, he can be deemed to be principally at fault.

-Sure, Jane is partially to blame for the accident for not turning on her lights, but if John hadn’t been distracted it would have been very easy to see Jane slow down and act accordingly.
+Jane is partially to blame for the accident for not using her signal lights, but if John hadn’t been distracted, it would have been very easy to see Jane slow down and act accordingly.

-Thankfully for you, regarding your insurance rates California is a very consumer friendly state.
-Proposition 103 passed in 80’s and protected motorists from having their insurance rates going up when they aren’t at a majority of fault.
+Thankfully, California is a very consumer-friendly state regarding insurance rates.
+In 1988, Proposition 103 was passed to protect motorists from having their insurance rates go up when they aren’t at a majority of fault.

-You shouldn’t worry unless if you don’t have excessive moving violations or aren’t at a majority of fault (51% or more) in an accident.
-Filling an accident claim will not affect your premiums.
+You won’t need to worry as long as you have a clean driving record or aren’t at a majority of fault (51% or more) in an accident.
+Filing an accident or collision claim will not affect your insurance premiums.

 Farahi Law Firm, APC is here for you!
-We will not let anyone take advantage of you nor diminish your injury and property damage claim.
-We will fight to win for you the maximum possible compensation.
+We will not let anyone take advantage of you nor diminish the value of your personal injury claim.
+We will fight to win you the maximum compensation you deserve.